-5. Adjudication Meeting Agenda
+8. Adjudication Meeting Agenda

-i.
+- i.
 The student conduct administrator will begin the meeting and explain the process and introduce meeting attendees.
-Prior to beginning the adjudication, the student conduct administrator will meet with all parties to answer any procedural questions.
+Prior to beginning the adjudication, the student conduct administrator will offer to meet with all parties to answer any procedural questions. - ii.

-ii.
 Generally, the investigator will provide a summary of the investigation.
-The adjudicator, and the complainant or respondent, through the adjudicator, may make brief inquiries of the investigator at the conclusion of the summary.
+The adjudicator, and the complainant or respondent, through their advisors, may ask the investigator relevant questions at the conclusion of the investigator's summary. - iii.

-iii.
 The complainant may meet with the adjudicator.
-The adjudicator and the respondent, through the adjudicator, may pose questions to the complainant.
+The adjudicator may pose relevant questions to the complainant; the respondent, through their advisor, may engage in cross-examination of the complainant. - iv.

-iv.
 The respondent may meet with the adjudicator.
-The adjudicator and the complainant, through the adjudicator, may pose questions to the respondent.
+The adjudicator may pose relevant questions to the respondent; the complainant, through their advisor, may engage in cross-examination of the respondent. - v.

-v.
 The adjudicator may meet with relevant witnesses.
-The adjudicator will question the called witness and provide the complainant or respondent an opportunity to pose questions through the adjudicator.

-vi.
+The adjudicator may pose relevant questions to the witness(es); the parties, through their advisors, may engage in cross-examination of the witness(es). - vi.
 The adjudicator may call back any participant for additional questions or clarifications.

 vii.
-At the conclusion of the adjudication meeting, the complainant and respondent may submit a written impact statement to the student conduct administrator that will only be considered at the sanctioning phase should the respondent be found responsible for violating the Policy.
+At the conclusion of the adjudication meeting, the complainant and respondent may address final remarks to the adjudicator if they choose to do so.
+The parties may submit a written impact statement to the student conduct administrator that will only be considered at the sanctioning phase should the respondent be found responsible for violating the Policy.